AdobeDocs/aem-forms-automated-conversion-service.en/help/extending-the-default-meta-model.md

 ### Considerations for Creating a language specific meta-model

 * Ensure name of every key is in English language.
 For example, emailAddress.
-* Ensure all the entity references (Paths) and pre-defined values of IDs are in English language.
-For example, aem:affKeyword": ["e-mail", "e-mail address", "email"]
+* Ensure all the entity references (paths) and pre-defined values of all the *id* key are in English language.
+For example, *id = PostalAddress*
-* Ensure adaptive form and description or message configured to be displayed in adaptive forms use same language.
+* Ensure description or messages included in a  meta-model for the following keys correspond to the language of the meta-model:
+  * aem:affKeyword
+  * title
+  * description
+  * enumNames
+  * shortDescription
+  * validatePictureClauseMessage

+  For example, when the language of meta-model is French ("aem:Language": "de"), ensure that all the descriptions and messages in French language.

-* Ensure all JSON schema properties use only supported values.
+* Ensure all [JSON schema properties](#jsonschemaproperties) use only supported values.
-* Translate all the values for the aem:affKeyword.

 The following image displays examples of English language meta-model and corresponding French Language meta-model: